 These are different styles or forms of motorcycles.
 These are the main categories:

-- Cruiser: Lower center of gravity; provides easier balance/manoeuvrability; low to the ground great for on road; great commuter; great for touring; upright sit position.
+Cruiser: Lower centre of gravity; provides easier balance/manoeuvrability; low to the ground great for on road; great commuter; great for touring; upright sit position.

-- Standard: similar to cruiser but a little higher center of gravity; can be slightly taller reach from the ground than cruiser: simple technology/design and style; good manoeuvrability.
+Standard: similar to cruiser but a little higher centre of gravity; can be slightly taller reach from the ground than cruiser: simple technology/design and style; good manoeuvrability.

-- Sport/Sportbike: designed from race technology; a leaned forward sit position; snappier performance from throttle and braking abilities; higher center of gravity meaning it can feel top-heavy; generally lightweight; various seat heights.
+Sport/Sportbike: designed from race technology; a leaned forward sit position; snappier performance from throttle and braking abilities; higher centre of gravity meaning it can feel top-heavy; generally lightweight; various seat heights.

-- Off Road / Motocross: focused on dirt riding.
-Lightweight; minimal accents; specialized tires for dirt not ideal for road.
+Off Road/Motocross: focused on dirt riding.
+Lightweight; minimal accents; specialised tires for dirt not ideal for road.

 The Six Fun and Fabulous Motorcycles for Women